 8. Specialty restaurants

-Whilst standards of meals on board with different cruise lines, there is almost always something to suit everyone.
+While food standards differ between cruise lines, there is almost always something to suit everyone.

 And some of the main dining rooms can offer fantastic menus and superb food, some of the best you will eat anywhere.